-- Mastering the craft of voice over has less to do with being gifted a ‘good voice’ than it does with honing and training your voice over time.
+- Mastering the craft of voice over has less to do with being gifted a ‘good voice’ than it does with honing and training your voice.

-- Becoming a confident voice actor, feeling comfortable operating the latest audio technology, and developing a strong business acumen are all essential components to running a well-rounded voice over business in today’s industry.
+- Becoming a confident voice actor, feeling comfortable operating the latest audio technology, and developing a strong business acumen are all essential to running a well-rounded voice over business.

 - Content creators and producers who hire voice actors are referred to as ‘clients.’
 Over 70% of clients agree that using voice over helps them capture their audience’s attention far more effectively than if they did not use voice over at all.

 - Online marketplaces (such as Voices.com) have revolutionized the entire voice over industry.
 Hiring voice talent online saves clients time and money, and it gives voice talent the chance to develop their own online brand.

 - Reading out loud and recording your own voice is a useful exercise toward becoming familiar with the sound of your voice and where your strengths and opportunities lie as a voice actor.

 - There are five fundamental voice personalities that you can practice embodying: the Instructor, the Real Person, the Spokesperson, the Narrator, and the Announcer.

 - You should regularly exercise your voice acting capabilities by getting practice through performing sample voice over scripts.

 Voice Over Training

 - Voice actors who have received some form of professional training were found to book more jobs and earn more on a job-per-job basis than untrained voice actors.